AJrepository/canal/README.md

 if all is good, then you can simply run the object_detection_image.py file or object_detection_video.py file to see an output, if you want to run the object_detection_webcam.py file, follow the tutorial linked above

-But if you want to follow the tutorial and then you wouldnt need the files i have attached
+But if you want to follow the tutorial and then you wouldnt need the files i have attached as the appendix, You could just follow the tutorials, The test and train images I used are in the object detection folder and when you finish training your model and are ready to test you detector you can copy my collision warning code portion from the executable files in the same folder.

 #lane detectiion